Manasvini/Manasvini.github.io/contact.md

 title: Contact
 ---

-You can email me at m lastname 3 at gatech dot edu
+You can email me at firstname at gmail dot com